 After you click Authorize, the Jira OAuth page appears in a new tab and complete the authorization by entering the Jira org credentials.

 Note: You can create Jobs after creating a connection.
-For more information, refer to the Preparation of Connector Jobs in the Additional Resources section at the end of this article.
+For more information, refer to the Jobs List Page in the Additional Resources section at the end of this article.

 Create a Job

 Create jobs from the Jobs page to sync Jira incidents and projects with Gainsight.
 Create a dataset from one source object, and likewise, create as many as you need to create a Job.
-For more information, refer to the Preparation of Connector Jobs in the Additional Resources section at the end of this article.
+For more information, refer to the Jobs List Page in the Additional Resources section at the end of this article.

 - Data cannot be synced from custom fields in Jira, which means the custom fields from Jira are not available for field mappings, while creating a dataset using a Jira source object.
 Contact Gainsight Support with the names of custom fields and source objects, to configure them in required datasets.